Head Coach / Assistant GM

 Matt joined the Wild for his first season in 2018-19.
 He has a Masters Degree in Athletic Training from the University of Nebraska-Omaha.
 He’s worked with athletes in multiple sports, including hockey with the Omaha Lancers.

-He’s excited to be a part of the Wild program and looks forward to continue exploring the Northwest.
+He’s excited to be a part of the Wild program and looks forward to continuing exploring the Northwest.

 Pepe has been with the Wild franchise since the beginning.
 It’s been said, “If you don’t get along with Pepe, it’s probably YOU!”
 Pepe lives in Wenatchee and manages rental properties when he’s not at the rink.